ppy/osu-wiki/news/2019-07-07-beatmap-spotlights-spring-2019.md

 [![](/wiki/shared/news/2019-07-07-beatmap-spotlights-spring-2019/catch/butterfly.jpg)](https://osu.ppy.sh/beatmapsets/887380)

 "Butterfly" by Kors K is your pretty average rhythm game song: Complex and interesting rhythms which are easy for an experienced mapper to follow along.
-However, [Minato Yukina](https://osu.ppy.sh/users/531253) took a completely different approach and focused primarily on simples 1/2 and 1/1 rhythms such as the vocals or kicks, and using these limitations to create simple patterns that focus on the precision with dash timing and simple memorisation.
+However, [Minato Yukina](https://osu.ppy.sh/users/531253) took a completely different approach and focused primarily on simple 1/2 and 1/1 rhythms such as the vocals or kicks, and using these limitations to create simple patterns that focus on the precision with dash timing and simple memorization.

-The end result is an extremely unique experience that few other maps do similarly, don't miss out on this mapset.
+The end result is an extremely unique experience that few other maps do similarly.
+Don't miss out on this mapset.

 _written by [Sinnoh](https://osu.ppy.sh/users/4236057)

 [![](/wiki/shared/news/2019-07-07-beatmap-spotlights-spring-2019/catch/fffff.jpg)](https://osu.ppy.sh/beatmapsets/841569)

-"fffff" by [Asncendance](https://osu.ppy.sh/users/2931883) was a pleasure to play for many players, new or experienced.
-They proved to be a proficient mapper in his top difficulty EX, where he incorporated fast edge-dashes which are often avoided by other mappers.
+"fffff" by [Ascendance](https://osu.ppy.sh/users/2931883) was a pleasure to play for many players, new or experienced.
+He proved to be a proficient mapper in his top difficulty EX, where he incorporated fast edge-dashes which are often avoided by other mappers.
 Through this, he successfully created a map that challenges players in a way most other maps have not in the past.

 This is not to discount from the lower difficulties, which mapped accordingly to the upbeat feeling of the song and kept the tempo going without going overboard on fast beats.